pybind/pybind11/docs/advanced.rst

     p = Pickleable("test_value")
     p.setExtra(15)
-    data = pickle.dumps(p, -1)
+    data = pickle.dumps(p, 2)

 Note that only the cPickle module is supported on Python 2.7.
-It is also important to request usage of the highest protocol version using the ``-1`` argument to ``dumps``.
-Failure to follow these two steps will lead to important pybind11 memory allocation routines to be skipped during unpickling, which will likely cause memory corruption and/or segmentation faults.
+The second argument to ``dumps`` is also crucial: it selects the pickle protocol version 2, since the older version 1 is not supported.
+Newer versions are also fine—for instance, specify ``-1`` to always use the latest available version.
+Beware: failure to follow these instructions will cause important pybind11 memory allocation routines to be skipped during unpickling, which will likely lead to memory corruption and/or segmentation faults.

 .. seealso::